Kira-888/Blockmesh-Proxy/README.md

 ./run_blockmesh.sh
 ```
-* if you have latest version then press y, if not then press n
+* if you have latest version of blockmesh-cli binary then press y, if not then press n

 * give the image name to build